ducis/HCS/README.md

 HCS
 ===

-embedded code written for Freescale MCU in autopiloted toycars
+embedded code written for Freescale MCU in autopiloted toycars in 2010